-You can often tell what a leader values by the workgroups they create.
+You can often tell what a leader values by the committees they create and the projects they approve.
 Leaders show us their priorities in explicit and implicit ways.
 They will talk more about the ideas they like, and less about ones they don’t care about.
 Their intent here doesn’t even have to be malicious.
 There are only so many hours in the day.
 If the executive is not on board with an idea, it doesn’t have to go anywhere.

 A leader can show a project is important by assigning it to someone.
 They can make regular check-ins on their progress.
 The opposite end of the spectrum is also true.
 They could assign a ‘priority’ task to a committee that rarely meets.
 Or they could approve a vague plan with distant timelines or impossible milestones.

 If leaders show no reward for success and no consequence for inaction, why would anyone spend time on it?